 - Theft from a residence (burglary) – robo a casa

 - Theft from a business (burglary) – robo a negocio

 - Injuries from intentional acts (battery, assault) – lesiones

 - Sexual battery/ rape – violación

 - Femicide – feminicidio

 The site uses traffic signals (called semáforos in Spanish) to give you a quick visual representation if crime is a problem in a particular category.
-Here’s all you need to know: green is good, yellow is so-so, and red is bad.
+Here’s all you need to know:

 You can hover your cursor over any of the traffic lights to see the number of incidents that month.
 If you click on it, you’ll see detailed historical information.